-11.1 We found the responses on this question to be as concerned with responsibilities of patients as with their rights.
-There was unanimous agreement amongst those who responded, that a harder line should be brought down upon patients who were abusive towards staff.
+a) 5.1 In general, we found the responses on this question to be as concerned with responsibilities of patients as with their rights.
+There was unanimous agreement amongst those who responded that a harder line should be brought down upon patients who were abusive towards staff.
 However, staff attitude was also recognised as key to good relations.

-11.2 "As I said before, its success or failure will be dependent upon the attitude of the staff.
+"As I said before, its success or failure will be dependent upon the attitude of the staff.
 I also think it is very important that the responsibility of the patient is clearly outlined too".